What is a Zonta Says NOW Think Tank?

 Zonta Says NOW Think Tanks generally have a small team of Zontians who work behind the scenes to set up and publicize online meetings, manage the agenda, arrange speakers, and host online events.

-Districts and areas in Zonta International can include part of a country, a whole country or consist of many countries.
+Districts and areas in Zonta International can include part of a country, a whole country, or many countries.
 By adopting a Think Tank approach, Zontians from different clubs, areas and districts in the same country can work together to find ways to improve national and state/provincial laws that impact women and girls.

-The Think Tank developed a five-step Framework for Action and has designed a range of leaflets describing actions for individuals and clubs to create a gender-equal sustainable world.
-It produces a newsletter every two months based on a gender-equal climate action theme, such as the youth climate movement, the gender digital divide, women in leadership, and the marine environment.
-The Think Tank stores recordings, leaflets, and notes of meetings at zontasaysnow.org.au.
+The Think Tank developed the original five-step Framework for Action (now adopted internationally) and has designed a range of leaflets describing actions for individuals and clubs to create a gender-equal sustainable world.
+The Think Tank stores recordings, leaflets, and notes of meetings on the District 23 Zonta Says NOW Think Tank webpage.

 The Caucus facilitates advocacy action at the national and state levels.
 It has successfully raised awareness and advocated for ending child marriage and violence against women in the USA.
 Alerts are sent out to members as part of its Fast Action Fridays initiative.
 These allow Zontians from all over the USA to instantly send letters to their legislators urging support for new bills related to women’s empowerment.